kimberleehowley/stripe-billing-workshop/README.md

 You will need a Stripe account with its own set of [API keys](https://stripe.com/docs/development#api-keys).

-## FAQ
+## Feedback

-Q: Why did you pick these frameworks?

-A: We chose the most minimal framework to convey the key Stripe calls and concepts you need to understand.
-These demos are meant as an educational tool that helps you roadmap how to integrate Stripe within your own system independent of the framework.

-Q: Can you show me how to build X?

-A: We are always looking for new sample ideas, please email Developer Relations dev-relations@stripe.com with your suggestion!
+Please send us your feedback on the workshop, email Developer Relations dev-relations@stripe.com with your suggestion.

 ## Author(s)